Use of Supplemental Oxygen during Exercise Training

 Desaturation during small muscle mass exercise (e.g. arm exercise) is not very common.

-Patients receiving LTOT (long-term oxygen therapy) must train using supplementary oxygen.
+Patients receiving LTOT (long-term oxygen therapy) must train using supplemental oxygen.
 It is usually necessary to increase the flow rate by 1-2 L/min, above the prescribed flow rate, when the patient is exercising.
+Any guidelines and/or potential change to the patient’s prescribed O2 would need to be discussed with the patient’s medical practitioner whom prescribed oxygen.

 - Methods available for transporting small portable oxygen cylinders include a portable trolley, small suitcase with handle and wheels such as can be taken on board a plane, or in the basket attached to a wheeled walker (rollator).

-- Some patients may chose to carry their oxygen cylinder in a shoulder bag however the cylinder, especially if a conservation device is also used, may limit exercise tolerance due to the additional weight.
+- Some patients may choose to carry their oxygen cylinder in a shoulder bag, however the cylinder, especially if a conservation device is also used, may limit exercise tolerance due to the additional weight.

 - Portable oxygen concentrators are now available.
-However, it is necessary to regularly monitor oxygen saturation in patients using these when exercising to ensure that sufficient oxygen is delivered.
+However, it is necessary to regularly monitor oxygen saturation in patients using these when exercising to ensure that sufficient oxygen is delivered, especially if a conserving device is used.